 Cortisol is what we call the Jekyll & Hyde Hormone.
-For those who are not 100% familiar with the story of Dr. Jekyll and Mr. Hide, I will review it here briefly.
+For those who are not 100% familiar with the story of Dr. Jekyll and Mr. Hyde, I will review it here briefly.

 Dr. Jekyll was a good natured kind man and an upstanding citizen.
 But he was bothered with dark thoughts of a “lustful and naughty nature”.
 This worried him so much that he concocted a medical serum to attempt to separate himself from these dark impulses.
 The serum worked but only partially, and brought forth Jekyll’s alter ego, the evil Mr. Hyde.
 The story is about the struggle between the good balanced side, Dr. Jekyll, and the bad extreme side, Mr. Hyde.
 For more on the Jekyll and Hyde story you can read it on Wikipedia HERE.

 Understanding this story is instructive in understanding cortisol.
 Many people see cortisol as an “evil” fat storing muscle wasting hormone.
-In fact, it is not and is required for optimal health, fitness, and fat loss.
-It CAN become destructive under certain circumstances specifically when it is chronically elevated or continuously suppressed.
+In fact, it is not, but rather, is required for optimal health, fitness, and fat loss.
+Cortisol CAN become destructive under certain circumstances, specifically when it is chronically elevated or continuously suppressed.
 When it is too high or too low, it turns into Mr Hyde.
 When it is balanced, cortisol is more like Dr. Jekyll.